 - 2-3 cloves garlic minced (can use garlic from a jar)

-- 1/2 tsp Mexican oregano
+- ½ teaspoon Mexican oregano

-- 2 tbsp capers
+- 2 tablespoon capers

-- 1/2 cup dry sherry (alternatively can use white wine)
+- ½ cup dry sherry (alternatively can use white wine)

-- 14 oz diced tomatoes
+- 14 ounce diced tomatoes can use caned diced tomatoes

 - salt & pepper to taste

-- 2 tbsp fresh lime juice
+- 2 tablespoons fresh lime juice

-- parsley minced, optional- for garnish
+- parsley optional- for garnish

-Although I am not currently taking clients for diet & health coaching, I have been a coach for many years with the online service called coach.me.
+Although I am not currently taking clients for diet & health coaching, I was a coach for many years with the online service called coach.me.
 It is a great platform for all kinds of coaching – anything from specific diets, writing a blog, getting up early, or getting rid of that pesky procrastination.
-Explore the site through the link below.
-There are some wonderful coaches and the testimonials will tell you what you need to know.
-You can always contact me to get referrals also.
-Click here to get to my profile and then explore others from there.